wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+== 4.3.8 ==
+* [New] Number of matches for local search result pages will now be tracked in the notes as 'results:X' where X is the number of matches found.
+You can also use the Filter Bar to find, for example, "all the search queries that had NO results".
+Cool, huh? (thank you, [revisionsolar](https://wordpress.org/support/topic/show-search-results-where-there-was-no-answer)).
+* [New] Browsers are starting to [deprecate synchronous XHR requests](https://www.sitepoint.com/introduction-beacon-api/), and they run the corresponding call asynchronously.
+This was causing our tracker to not record certain events as expected.
+We followed [Google's lead](https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits#specifying_different_transport_mechanisms) and implemented the Beacon API in our code.
+Please make sure to clear your server caches to allow Slimstat to append the new tracker to your pages.
+* [Update] The time to drop 'WP' from our plugin's name has come.
+Easier to remember, easier to find, easier to use.
+And yes, it will still remind you of that dietary supplement from the 80s.
+* [Fix] Settings were not being saved correctly under certain specific circumstances, when add-ons were enabled.
+* [Fix] Calls to admin-ajax.php were being tracked under certain circumstances.
+* [Fix] The javascript code used to run various functions in the admin has been cleaned up and optimized.

 = 4.3.7 =
 * [New] A few users have experienced a conflict between AdBlock (and friends) and our stylesheet and javascript files.
 Apparently an overzealous ad blocker can prevent our assets from loading, thus showing [a quite messy interface](https://slimstat.freshdesk.com/support/solutions/articles/12000000414-the-reports-are-not-being-rendered-correctly-or-buttons-do-not-work).
 A notice has been added to the plugin and it will be displayed if this behavior is detected.
 If you are getting the message but you're not using AdBlock, then make sure to refresh your browser cache (thank you, [acekin](https://wordpress.org/support/topic/interface-questions)).